Natia94/Bumbuli/README.md

-# Bumbuli
+# Bumbuli 1.0 :shipit:

 * A homepage that lists all the articles
-* The ability to create new pages (name, email, title, tags, content
+* The ability to create new pages (name, email, title, tags, content)
 * Open page for editing an article
 * list all of the authors